Microsoft Power BI

 Screenshot shows the "Add Data source" tab for PowerBI in Select Star.

-• Client ID: Application ID of Azure AD.
-You'll see this after completing step 1.6 of the instructions.
+• Client ID: Application (client) ID of Azure App from step 1.6 above.

-• Client Secret: Client secret of Application in Azure AD.
-You'll see this after completing step 1.8 of the instructions.
+• Client Secret: Client secret value of Azure App from step 1.8 above.

 Last updated